 Information in Spanish or another language should be consistent, in design and quality, with the English version.

-Consult the district’s Educational Communications Team for questions and assistance on publications.
+Consult the district’s communications teams for questions and assistance on publications.

-The district has adopted design templates for printed materials and Web pages.
-(An additional section is included for Web page design.)
+The district has adopted design templates for printed materials and web pages.

 Publications must include the Mesa Public Schools logo.
-(A separate section is included for logos.)
 The department or school should also include its address, and phone and fax numbers.

 The Printing and Publishing Department will work with departments and schools to incorporate printed information into a design template.